It’s Time to Let Go of What Was…

 When a traumatic event occurs in our lives, we have a choice to make:

-Do we suffer through it all and quickly run back to safety and the way it was before – manufacturing the same or similar patterns of how it was before the lock down?
+Do we suffer through it all and quickly run back to safety and the way it was before – manufacturing the same or similar patterns of how it was before?

 Staying within our Comfort Zone and hoping and praying that we will never have to go through THAT again.

 The trouble is that the Safety Zone isn’t very fulfilling as it is often filled with the mundane and the predicable and with feelings of repetitiveness, loneliness, unhappiness and where it’s where emptiness can creep in – but at least it’s a safe, predicable place.

 Do we choose to take the brave, uncertain path and leave behind the past and let go of “what was” and learn to grow, learn, understand and look for the lessons in the challenging experience?

 Do we take the “ in – between” path – where you suffer through the calamity, hang on for dear life during the white knuckle ride through the rapids only to stop half way and sit on the fence – stuck between a new life full of new opportunities and stuck between clinging on to security and your old way of life full of familiarity and safety.